Atchalta De'Geulah: Haredi Judaism attitude

-The Lubavitcher Rebbe of Chabad, Rabbi Menachem Mendel Schneerson, who was a strong supporter of Israel, opposed the concept of defining the state of Israel as an Atchalta De'Geulah, and claimed that many are killed in Israel due to some who attributed the term Atchalta De'Geulah to the state of Israel, and also, he claimed, it is delaying the "revealed end [times]".
+The Lubavitcher Rebbe of Chabad, Rabbi Menachem Mendel Schneerson, who was a strong supporter of Israel, opposed the concept of defining the State of Israel as an Atchalta De'Geulah: He claimed that many are killed in Israel due to some who attribute the term Atchalta De'Geulah to the State of Israel, and that, in so doing, such attribution is delaying the "revealed end [times]".

-In that conjunction, Prof. Israel Eldad wrote in an article in one of the major Israeli daily newspapers, Yedioth Ahronoth, about the Lubavitcher Rebbe's visit in Israel: "When I tried to bring up the conventional formula of Religious Zionism, that Israel is the Atchalta De'Geulah ... his tone of voice took a sudden turn, he banged on the table with his fist, and retorted: 'Rabbi Kook was wrong ...'
+Israel Eldad wrote in an article in one of the major Israeli daily newspapers, Yedioth Ahronoth, about visiting the Lubavitcher Rebbe:

+"When I tried to bring up the conventional formula of Religious Zionism, that Israel is the Atchalta De'Geulah ... his tone of voice took a sudden turn, he banged on the table with his fist, and retorted: 'Rabbi Kook was wrong ...'
 It was a separate issue in his mind."